privacybydesign/irma-documentation/yivi-docs/blog/2025-04-14-eudi-wallet-roadmap/index.md

 As you can see Yivi is and was its time way ahead but now has come the time that we should allign with the broader European ecosystem.
 We believe our work in the past decade was fundamental to the new way of attribute-based credential thinking.

-## Challenges
+## Key Challenges Ahead
-The current implementation of Yivi has several challenges that hinder it from wider usage in the European context.
+Despite our maturity, there are significant gaps to bridge to achieve full EUDI-wallet compliance.
 We should work on interoperability and adopt industry standards.
-Our Idemix signature scheme has challenges such as that its not Eliptic Curve based and it lacks hardware binding support.
+Our Idemix credential scheme has challenges such as that its not Eliptic Curve based and it lacks hardware binding support.

 :::note
 Yivi should be able to adopt new credential schemes, such as BBS# or Post Quantum implementations of Zero Knowledge Proof credential schemes.